Thomas Jane: Career

 Jane began his acting career in 1986 at age 17 after his acting coach suggested he audition for the lead male role opposite Vijayashanti in the Indian romantic comedy Padamati Sandhya Ragam (1987), which was being filmed in the Washington metropolitan area.
 As a result, he spent eight months filming including six months in India.
 The production ran out of money to pay him, so the actor was given an RV used in the film which he sold to finance his move to Hollywood.

 After arriving in Hollywood, Jane's early roles included Zeph in Buffy the Vampire Slayer (1992), directed by Fran Rubel Kuzui, and the film Nemesis (1992).
 He also had supporting roles in several high-profile films, including The Crow: City of Angels (1996), Face/Off (1997), Boogie Nights (1997), The Thin Red Line (1998), Thursday (1998), and Magnolia (1999).
 After starring in the science fiction horror film Deep Blue Sea (1999), and receiving critical acclaim as baseball player Mickey Mantle in 61* (2001), Jane received offers for leading roles beginning with Andre Stander in the South African film Stander (2003), for which he gained further critical acclaim.

 Along with director Jonathan Hensleigh and Avi Arad, Jane has said he was the first and only actor to be asked to play the title role in the film The Punisher (2004).
 He turned down the role twice, as he did not have much interest in the superhero genre.
 When they asked him the second time to play the Punisher, Tim Bradstreet's artwork of the character secured his interest.
 After finding out that the character was not a traditional superhero, but more of an antihero and a vigilante crime fighter, he accepted, became a fan, then trained for several months with Navy SEALs, gaining more than 25 lb of muscle.
+Later, in 2025, Jane declared: "I was miscast as Frank Castle.
+He's an Italian.
+He's got black hair and a whole different sort of lineage… I'm not that guy.
+I had to dye my hair black and become a different guy.
+I'm happy the part is now played by someone who is more right for that role.
+I had fun, and I did the best I could with it.
+I'm very grateful for it, but I'm not that guy."